kingbonj/Chromebook-Pixel-2013-Linux/README.md

 A collection of scripts and other useful things to assist with running a Linux distribution natively on the Google CB001 (Codename: Link).

 ## Current Status
-Here's what's working at the moment:

-- Ubuntu 22.04, Ubuntu MATE 22.04, Fedora 35
+Here's what's working at the moment testing Ubuntu 22.04, Ubuntu MATE 22.04, Fedora 35:

 - WiFi
 - Bluetooth
 - Suspend/Hibernate